Initial Consultation

 • sperm chromosomes

-Your fertility nurse will explain what to expect in your upcoming treatment program, including any specific treatments, injection techniques and medications.
+Your fertility nurse will explain what to expect in your upcoming treatment program, including a very detailed description of your treatment, injection techniques and medications.
 It is best to arrange for the appointment to be about a week before you expect your period.

-Our experienced nurses will explain all treatment costs and answer any questions you have about them, such as the complexities of the Medicare Safety Net, Medicare rebates, and so on.
+Our experienced nurses will also explain your treatment costs and answer any questions you have about them, including navigating the complexities of the Medicare Safety Net and Medicare rebates.
+They are happy to answer any questions you may have – feel free to bring a list of questions with you.